SwitchQA/devops-23-24-JPE-1222637/ca1/readme.md

 ### Part 1

 #### Step 1: Copy the code of the Tutorial React.js and Spring Data REST Application into a new folder named CA1

+- Create a repository in GitHub named ca1
+- git clone that repository
 - Copy the folder "Basic", and the pom.xml file from the root of the project located in https://github.com/spring-guides/tut-react-and-spring-data-rest
+- Paste on the root of the ca1 repository
+- git add .
+- git commit -m "Initial commit"
+- git push origin main

 #### Step 2: We should use tags to mark the versions of the application.
 You should use a pattern like: major.minor.revision (e.g., 1.1.0).
 - git tag v.1.1.0